Santa Fe Dam Recreation Area

 Fish found in the lake include largemouth bass, bluegills, crappie, and carp.
 Rainbow trout are stocked in the cooler months, and channel catfish are stocked in the summer months.
 Some of the rare plants and wildlife found in the river fan include the alluvial fan sage scrub, cactus wrens, California gnatcatchers, scissor-tail flycatchers, horned lizards, and kangaroo rats.

+Due to the Los Angeles County's budget cuts, the dam became one of six regional parks closed on Mondays and Tuesdays, starting from June 30, 2025.

 Santa Fe Dam Nature Center

 The focus of the Santa Fe Dam Nature Center is the plant life and wildlife of the alluvial fan of the San Gabriel River.
 The nature center is open Saturdays from 10 AM to 1 PM, and is operated by the San Gabriel Mountains Regional Conservancy.
 Programs include nature and bird walks, nature hobby presentations, insect identification, Tongva cultural history and other special programs.